playfulFence/esp-crispy-click/README.md

 Example for button initialisation and demonstration of work with them.

 ## Description
-Here you can find a bare-metal example for newcomers that shows, how to initialise and work with buttons on different Espressif boards :
+Here you can find a simple bare-metal example for newcomers that shows, how to initialise and work with buttons on different Espressif boards:
  - [ESP32](https://www.espressif.com/en/products/socs/esp32)
  - [ESP32-S2](https://www.espressif.com/en/products/socs/esp32-s2)
  - [ESP32-S3-USB-OTG](https://www.espressif.com/en/products/socs/esp32-s3)
  - [ESP32-C3](https://www.espressif.com/en/products/socs/esp32-c3)

+ > **Warning**
+>
+>  ESP32-S3 is not available in Wokwi

  >### **Important** : below in this branch you can find pin connection for REAL hardware, not for Wokwi.
 Pin connection for every chip for Wokwi can be found in corresponding branches